SUBZEROCODE/tpximpact-challenge-ui/asssumptions&feature-branches.md

 ### FT-002-containerised-app-artifacts - merged 🚀
 As a developer of the app I want to containerise my application code, so that it can used as a container within Docker for frontend and backend.
 Acceptance criteria: Dockerfiles created to build code for frontend and backend and if possible integrate this with CICD to build docker images to registry.

+### FT-003-code-coverage-testing-improvements
+As a tester of the app I want to have code coverage up to reasonable levels for both frontend and backend.
+Acceptance criteria: Sensible code coverage percentage achieved with functionality tested where suitable.